 R/V Cape Hatteras

 In spring of 2013 the college purchased the R/V Cape Hatteras from the National Science Foundation.
-This ship has a 30 year pedigree of providing a platform for ocean research science.
+The 135′ ship has a 30 year pedigree of providing a platform for ocean research science.
 CFCC Marine technology students spend a total of 32 days training aboard this oceangoing research vessel.
 Students will utilize the practical knowledge learned in the program to stand both scientific and navigation watches during their time at sea.

 R/V Martech I

 Marine Technology’s estuarine research vessel is a 53’ diesel powered aluminum catamaran.
-For the past 10 years the R/V Martech has enhanced our program in its duel role as floating Marine Science classroom and as a platform for practical seamanship.
+The R/V Martech has enhanced our program in its duel role as a floating Marine Science classroom and as a platform for practical seamanship.

 Whether surveying the Cape Fear River at Wilmington, or collecting water samples along the Intracoastal Waterway near Wrightsville Beach, this versatile vessel makes for a unique learning experience.